So it’s here: The Apple Watch. What’s the verdict?

 Consider implementing flexible scheduling, work-from-home policies, or other innovative management practices.
 Give your employees the opportunity to diversify their workload or work on a variety of departmental teams.

 Not sure where to start?
-Check out ideas for innovative managment practices for law firms here.
+Check out ideas for innovative management practices for law firms here.

 Reference: Ichniowski, C., Shaw, K., & Prennushi, G. 1997.
 The effects of human resource management practices on productivity: A study of steel finishing lines.
 American Economic Review, 87: 291-313.